tc-functors/docs/src/content/docs/examples/rest-api.md

 ## Topology

-Let's say we want our api route to trigger an Event that invokes a chain of functions (liner DAG).
+Let's say we want our api route to trigger an Event that invokes a chain of functions (linear DAG).
 The output of the function is consumed by a websocket channel and eventually a HTML page using a websocket client.
 For the purposes of this example, we create a single html file for testing.
 The function implementations don't matter.

 ```
 name: example-rest-async